 Line Installer and Repairer

 A broadcast technician is responsible for the operation of the transmitters that make radio and television possible.
 He or she may also edit audiovisual recordings and monitor the equipment that controls the signals sent out by broadcast transmitters.
 An associate's degree in a relevant field is typically required for employment.
 There are several voluntary industry certification options for broadcast technicians.
-The BLS predicts that jobs in this field will increase 9% from 2012-2022.
-The median pay of broadcast technicians was $37,880 in 2012, per the BLS.
+The BLS predicts that jobs in this field will decrease 3% from 2016-2026.
+The median pay of broadcast technicians was $39,060 in 2017, per the BLS.